mtice22/California-Housing/README.md

-# California-Housing
+# Introduction
-Data-Driven Decision Making final project using R to find a linear regression for California Housing Price data.
+Our group was tasked with building a multiple linear regression model to predict California housing prices based on the predictor 'median_house_value'.